 The National WWII Museum’s patrol torpedo (PT) boat 305 has her new assignment—return to her permanent home on the Museum’s campus in the John E. Kushner Restoration Pavilion (KRP).
-Debuting to the public in early 2023, having her back on campus will provide an opportunity for hundreds of thousands of Museum visitors each year to observe the fully restored vessel up close and learn of her wartime crew members and tours of duty.
+Debuting to the public in 2023, having her back on campus will provide an opportunity for hundreds of thousands of Museum visitors each year to observe the fully restored vessel up close and learn of her wartime crew members and tours of duty.

 Obtained by the Museum in 2007, PT-305 was originally housed in KRP while volunteers generously dedicated more than 120,000 hours over 10 years to complete her restoration.
 In March 2017, the iconic vessel became the world’s only fully restored combat-veteran PT boat in operation, offering rides and tours on the waters of Lake Pontchartrain, where she was originally tested by Higgins Industries.
 During the earliest months of the COVID-19 pandemic in spring 2020, the Museum made the difficult decision to move PT-305 to storage while developing plans to make her more accessible to wider audiences by bringing her back to the main Museum campus.

 “PT-305 has an exciting future ahead,” said Josh Schick, Curator & Restoration Manager at The National WWII Museum.
 “The location on the main campus ensures that all Museum guests will be able to see and experience her unique history.
 The temperature-and humidity-controlled environment of Kushner Restoration Pavilion will enable long-term preservation of this historic artifact, and housing the boat adjacent to the STEM Innovation Gallery will ensure the technologies that made PT-305 an asset to the US Navy will be taught to future generations.”